Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Article 3 – Applicability

-1. These general terms and conditions apply to every offer from the entrepreneur and to every distance contract and order concluded between entrepreneur and consumer.
+1. These general terms and conditions apply to every offer from the entrepreneur and to every distance contract and order concluded between the entrepreneur and the consumer.

 2. Before the distance contract is concluded, the text of these general terms and conditions is made available to the consumer.
 If this is not reasonably possible, before the distance contract is concluded, it will be indicated that the general terms and conditions can be inspected at the entrepreneur and that they will be sent free of charge to the consumer as soon as possible upon request.

-3. If the distance contract is concluded electronically, contrary to the previous paragraph and before the distance contract is concluded, the text of these general terms and conditions can be made available to the consumer electronically in such a way that it can be easily stored by the consumer on a durable data carrier.
+3. If the distance contract is concluded electronically, contrary to the previous paragraph and before the distance contract is concluded, the text of these general terms and conditions can be made available to the consumer electronically in such a way that the consumer can easily store it on a durable data carrier.
 If this is not reasonably possible, before the distance contract is concluded, it will be indicated where the general terms and conditions can be accessed electronically and that they will be sent free of charge to the consumer electronically or otherwise upon request.

 4. In the event that specific product or service conditions also apply alongside these general terms and conditions, the second and third paragraphs apply accordingly, and the consumer can always invoke the applicable provision that is most favorable to them in case of conflicting general terms and conditions.

-6. Situations not regulated in these general terms and conditions must be assessed 'in the spirit' of these general terms and conditions.
+6. Situations not covered by these general terms and conditions shall be assessed 'in the spirit' of these general terms and conditions.

-7. Ambiguities about the interpretation or content of one or more provisions of our terms and conditions must be interpreted 'in the spirit' of these general terms and conditions.
+7. Ambiguities about the interpretation or content of one or more provisions of our terms and conditions should be interpreted 'in the spirit' of these general terms and conditions.

 Article 4 – The offer